The Editor’s Blog

 by Beth Hutton If you’re anything like me, then you’ll agree there’s nothing better than cosying up on the sofa […]

-Cancelling “Cancel Culture”: What the new social buzzword means for the world of publishing
+Cancelling “cancel culture”: What the new social buzzword means for the world of publishing

 Cancelling Cancel Culture